SeldonIO/seldon-core/docs/source/contents/getting-started/docker-installation/index.md

 make deploy-local
 ```

-This will run with `latest` images for the componnets.
+This will run with `latest` images for the components.

 Note: Triton and MLServer are large images at present (11G and 9G respectively) so will take time to download on first usage.